 hreflang attribute is defined there:

-hreflang attribute can also be implemented through the XML sitemap.
+hreflang attribute can also be implemented through your XML sitemap.

-Here's what that may look for a home page meant for the US audience, that's also available for the British and Canadian audiences:
+Here's what that may look like for a home page meant for the US audience that's also available for the British and Canadian audiences:

 If possible, I recommend implementing hreflang through your XML sitemaps.
 It's a far more sustainable way to do it, and with the right scripting, can be much easier to maintain than in-page code.
 Make sure to get a Search Console account, as Google will tell if you’ve made any mistakes in hreflang!
 Also remember that the "lang" in hreflang stands for language.
 You can have a language without a region defined, but not a region without a language defined.

 The best way to explain the best practices for the